 - prevents pre-diabetes evolving into T2DM

-Further benefits of exercise with type 2 diabetics include reduced risk of neuropathies (nerve damage), retinopathies (eye damage) and nephropathy (kidney damage).
+Further benefits of exercise for type 2 diabetics include reduced risk of neuropathies (nerve damage), retinopathies (eye damage) and nephropathy (kidney damage).

-Although aerobic (cardio) exercise has been proven to decrease body fat, it may not be essential in reducing blood sugar levels into a healthy range.
-This type of training is beneficial for related diseases such as cardiovascular and respiratory diseases.
+Although aerobic (cardio) exercise, such as walking (and we always encourage people to walk) has been proven to decrease body fat, it may not as effective in reducing blood sugar levels into a healthy range.
+There is lots of evidence that aerobic training is beneficial for related diseases such as cardiovascular and respiratory diseases.

-Resistance exercise has been found to have better improvements on sugar levels.
+Resistance exercise, like weights or strength training, has been found to result in better improvements in blood sugar levels.
 This is due to muscles becoming larger and more efficient, leading to greater removal through energy expenditure.
-This in turn means less sugar will be left in the blood stream, therefore sugar levels will be lower.
+This in turn means less sugar will be left in the blood stream, therefore sugar levels will be lower (yay!!!).